mirumee/ariadne-website/docs/intro.md

 In Ariadne this is achieved by defining Python strings with content written in [Schema Definition Language](https://graphql.github.io/learn/schema/) (SDL), a special language for declaring GraphQL schemas.

-We will start by defining the special type `Query` that GraphQL services use as entry point for all reading operations.
-Next, we will specify a single field on it, named `hello`, and define that it will return a value of type `String`, and that it will never return `null`.
+We will start by defining the special type `Query` that GraphQL services use as an entry point for all reading operations.
+Next, we will specify a single field, named `hello`, and define that it will return a value of type `String`, and that it will never return `null`.

 Using the SDL, our `Query` type definition will look like this: